Abott1222/lessons/linked-list.md

 }
 ```

-Then, analzyze time and space complexities of the `unshift` and `get` methods.
+Then, analyze the time and space complexities of the `unshift` and `get` methods.
 When you've worked them out, add comments above the `unshift` and `get` methods with their respective complexities.

 As a bonus, perform the same analysis on the `shift` method, if you have one.